mrkkrp/megaparsec-site/index.md

 * `unexpected` allows to fail specifying what exactly is unexpected.

-* `label` allows to add a “label” to any parser, so when it fails user will see the label in error message where “expected” items are enumerated.
+* `label` allows to add a “label” to any parser, so when it fails the user will see the label in the error message where “expected” items are enumerated.

-* `hidden` hides any parser from error messages altogether, this is officially recommended way to hide things, prefer it to `label ""` approach.
+* `hidden` hides any parser from error messages altogether, this is officially recommended way to hide things, prefer it to the `label ""` approach.

 * `try` enables backtracking in parsing.